 The Third Phase: Adolescence

-Adolescence is the next phase of both kids and businesses.
+Adolescence is the next phase of both kids and running a personal training business.
 During this phase, everything is going pretty well.
 You’ve finally gotten on a schedule.
 Your child can now walk, talk, and fetch its own juice boxes.

 In your company, you’ve probably on-boarded some good employees who are helping you get things done.
 You’re making money, and you have clients – the outlook is good!
 Everything is still new enough to be exciting, but you’re finally getting some sleep at night.